icatproject/ids.server/NOTES.rst

 Unsorted Notes
 --------------

+ * Locks are always set on whole datasets, even in the case of storageUnit datafile.
+Note that this was also the case in the old implementation.
+I also believe that this is good, because the setting for the storage unit is a configuration detail that should not have an impact on the behavior of the IDS server visible to the client.

  * Web service calls that fail because the corresponding data is locked will throw a DataNotOnlineException for the moment.
 While the previous definition of the error condition might not quite